How Your Nonprofit Can Benefit From Corporate Volunteerism

-Here are tips to fostering a long-term corporate partnership
+Here are tips for fostering a long-term corporate partnership

-- Ensure Aligning Values – Does the corporate embody the same values of your nonprofit?
+- Ensure Aligning Values – Does the corporate embody the same values as your nonprofit?
 The greater the alignment in values and practices, the better chance for a long-term partnership.

 - Set Clear Goals – Make sure to define what each party is looking to get out of the partnership and how you will work together in order to achieve those goals.